MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 # Build Quality Checks
-The *Build Quality Checks* task allows you to add quality gates to your build proces.
+The *Build Quality Checks* task allows you to add quality gates to your build process.

+**Update:** Starting with version 1.2.0 there is no need to enable OAuth token access for this task.

 ### Adding the Task to a Build Definition
 The *Build Quality Checks* task needs to be placed after the tasks it should inspect.
 In a Visual Studio build definition, e.g., an